ansys/pyprimemesh/doc/source/user_guide/concepts.rst

 TopoEntities
 ------------

-TopoEntities represent connectivity information.
+TopoEntities are created from importing CAD and represent connectivity information.
 TopoEntities have geometric representation which may be defined by splines or facets.
 The mesh generated on TopoEntities will be projected on geometry representation.

-There are four types of TopoEntities.
-They are:
+There are four types of TopoEntities:

     * TopoNode: TopoEntity representing points.
     * TopoEdge: TopoEntity representing curves.